datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 You can always get back to the file explorer view whenever by clicking on the hamburger menu on the top left followed by `View` and `Explorer` as shown below.

 ![gitpod](images/tutorials/Filexplorer0.png?raw=true)

+Let's go ahead and hit <Ctrl>+C to exit out of the running application if you have not already.

 Now issue the following command to open up the file where we will subsequently set a breakpoint to be hit whenever we create a new todo item.